shutterstock_1663900564_smaller

 • Other therapies such as acupuncture and massage

-Incorporating a Pain Management Log can be effective to refine pain treatment...identifying pain triggers and relievers to provide insight on what to avoid and what the patient should continue enjoying.
+Incorporating a Pain Management Log can be effective to refine pain treatment...identifying pain triggers, pain effect on sleep, and relievers to provide insight on what to avoid and what the patient should continue enjoying.

 OASIS-E M1306 Pressure Ulcers: Home Health Careplan & Teaching